 Idea #6: Have fun with labeling.
 Adding labels to your space will help you keep things organized going forward because you’ll remember what belongs where.
 Function aside labels are a terrific way to make your space even more fun and inspiring.
 Create labels use using your favorite craft supplies.
 For example, these tags were made by punching circles out of scrapbook paper, and gluing them to a plain, white metal rimmed tag.
 Simple and fun!

 Idea #7: Infuse your space with personal touches.
 When all is said and done, our favorite spaces in our homes are ones that feel like us and look like us.
 They’re filled with items we love and items that inspire us.
 Look for every opportunity to infuse your craft room with personal touches via artwork, meaningful storage solutions, and decorative items.
 When you love how your space looks, you’ll want to spend time there, and even more important—you’ll be more motivated to keep it organized going forward.

 P.S.
-If you’d like more ideas like these and a step-by-step system for organizing your craft room, scrapbook space or creative studio, my online workshop Organize Your Creative Space begins tomorrow, June 7, 2012.
-Consider yourself invited to join the creative organizing fun.
+If you’d like more ideas like these and a step-by-step system for organizing your craft room, scrapbook space or creative studio, check out my self-paced online class.